joshua-bloom/club-hub-website/README.md

 ### App Overview
-    This web app was built using the Riot.JS framework and serves as a front-end website where users can create/view/edit project proposals)
+    This web app was built using the Riot.JS framework and serves as a front-end website where users can view club listings and apply to start new clubs.

 ### System Requirements and Packages
     Node.JS and NPM -> https://www.npmjs.com/get-npm